 - 1990-1992 St. Eugene (Primos, PA)

 - 1992-1996 St. Ann (Phoenixville, PA)

 - 1996-1998 Archbishop Wood High School

 - 2002-2011 St. Eleanor (Collegeville, PA)

 Summary of Allegations against Father Robert Povish:

-Father Robert Povish was one of 21 priests placed on administrative leave in March 2011 in the weeks that followed the release of the second grand jury report involving the Archdiocese of Philadelphia.
+Father Robert Povish was ordained a priest in 1990 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, he was one of 21 priests placed on administrative leave in March 2011 in the weeks that followed the release of the second grand jury report involving the Archdiocese of Philadelphia.
 The priests, including Povish, were removed while past allegations of sexual misconduct contained in their personnel files were investigated.
 The Archdiocese of Philadelphia has never released any information about the allegations relating to Povish, so it is unclear exactly what misconduct Povish is accused of committing.